 I have been involved in Peace& Reconciliation projects since the early 90s in London, Northern Ireland and in Armenia-Azerbaijan; I worked in Israel and Palestine on the 2009 Healing Words Project led by Roi Gal-Or from the International School of Storytelling, and have continued to regularly visit such places as Nablus and the troubled city of El Khalil-Hebron in the West Bank.
 I have worked with various wonderful Israeli organisations who actively promote dialogue and contact despite the conflict, including working with Palestinians and Bedouin living in Israel, and with Palestinians trying to farm their own land 'illegally' in the southern hills around Yatta/Sousia.

 Nearer to home I have had an very active involvment with The Foundation for Peace in Warrington, England foundation4peace.org

 , The Corrymeela Community http://www.corrymeela.org and with The Sustainable Peace Network based at Glencree Centre for Peace and Reconciliation, Co.
 Wicklow, Ireland http://www.glencree.ie/ Our work in the SPN has included projects in Northern Ireland, Scotland, The Republic of Ireland, and South Africa.

 Libraries will often use my stories in National Book Week, Story Walks and Local History Trails, working with Heritage Collections, or with the national collection at The British Library.

 Working with child learners of English was my entry into the world of storytelling.
 I found that whenever I told a story (often with vocabulary and language structure 'unknown' to them) they were immediately engrossed, and language acquisition was much more rapid with those children who had stories than with those who didn't.

-Now I work mainly with adult Language Learners who show the same delight in the stories and contribute key words in their own languages to the telling of the stories.
+I have worked, just as often, with adult Language Learners who show the same delight in the stories and contribute key words in their own languages to the telling of the stories.